Sunday, April 25, 2021

 Arabic Books

 Being an Arab myself, I used to say” Ya sabr Ayoub!” a lot these days to recall how patient prophet Job or Ayoub was.
 We usually refer to Prophet Ayoub when we mention patience.
 I was wondering why prophet Ayoub specifically.
 I believe all prophets had been through countless calamities and misfortunes, but why we tend to mention prophet Ayoub when it comes to patience and staying patient during a tough time.
-I think that it's not only that prophet Ayoub bore being sick for 18 consecutive years, but his test was much more challenging than that.
-He was tested by having all his blessings taken away from him.
-That's way harder on someone’s self than being sunken deep in poverty and illness from the very beginning.
-As humans, we tend to behave better when we are deprived; we tend to give when we lack, we tend to help when we need help.

-Prophet Ayoub showed manners and used eloquent decorum while complaining to God.
-He said,” I was touched with hardship and torment,” after 18 years of illness and poverty, and he used the word
+Prophet Ayoub showed manners and used a very eloquent and humble decorum while complaining to God about what had befallen him.
+He said,” I was touched with hardship and torment,”.

 ”touch,”!

 It's unlikely for someone who never experienced actual pain to feel others’ pain.
 It's hard for someone who never needed help to think that someone else is needing help.
-And maybe that's why God chose people coming from real-life challenges and appointed them to deliver his message.
-Simply, they had been there.

 No comments: